js816/UFOs/README.md

 - Also, the provided dataset has some code that could be cleaned up.
 For example, some comments show such as "i&#39m in naples park."
 Cleaning up some of these ASCII code would polish the data a bit and allow users to see "i’m in naples park"

 There are also some drawbacks to the filtering.
 For example, currently only one state a time can be searched.
-If a visitor wanted to search both Kansas and Missouri, two separate searches would be needed.
+If a visitor wanted to search for sightings in the Kansas City area, which encompasses both Kansas and Missouri, two separate searches would be needed.
 Additionally, searches must be exact so any future data should be cleaned to ensure that it matches.
 For example, if a shape is listed as triangular, it wouldn’t match a search for triangle.

-It was a fun delight to work on this project.
+It was a pleasure and delight to work on this project.
 Thank you for allowing me to be involved.